tomerfiliba/plumbum/docs/color.rst

             return result

-    HTMLCOLOR = StyleFactory(HTMLStyle)
+    htmlcolors = StyleFactory(HTMLStyle)

-This doesn't support global RESETs, since that's not how HTML works, but otherwise is a working implementation.
+This doesn't support global resets, since that's not how HTML works, but otherwise is a working implementation.
 This is an example of how easy it is to add support for other output formats.

 An example of usage::

-    >>> "This is colored text" << HTMLCOLOR.BOLD + HTMLCOLOR.RED
+    >>> "This is colored text" << htmlcolors.bold + htmlcolors.red
     '<font color="#800000"><b>This is colored text</b></font>'

 The above color table can be generated with::

-    for color in HTMLCOLOR:
+    for color in htmlcolors:
-        HTMLCOLOR.LI(
+        htmlcolors.li(
             "&#x25a0;" << color,
-            color.fg.hex_code << HTMLCOLOR.CODE,
+            color.fg.hex_code << htmlcolors.code,
             color.fg.name_camelcase)

 .. note::

-    ``HTMLStyle`` is implemented in the library, as well, with the ``HTMLCOLOR`` object available in ``plumbum.color``.
-It was used to create the colored output in this document, with small changes because ``COLOR.RESET`` cannot be supported with HTML.
+    ``HTMLStyle`` is implemented in the library, as well, with the ``htmlcolors`` object available in ``plumbum.colorlib``.
+It was used to create the colored output in this document, with small changes because ``colors.reset`` cannot be supported with HTML.

 See Also
 ========